tlanettepollard/Planet-Facts-Site-w-Bootstrap-and-Vanilla-JS/codenotes.md

 ### 03/01/2023

 Hi.
 Back tonight to add the files to the other planet pages.
+Added all of the Overview info to all of the planet pages.
+I readjusted some of the sizing.
+Need to readjust sizing on tablet and desktop buttons.